PHP 5 has an exception model similar to that of other programming

 finally

-In PHP 5.5 and later, a finally
+In PHP 5.5 and later, a finally block may also be specified after or

-blocks.
-Code within the finally
+instead of catch blocks.
+Code within the finally block will always be

-blocks, regardless of whether an
+executed after the try and catch blocks, regardless of whether an

 exception has been thrown, and before normal execution resumes.